lenca56/dynamic_glmhmm/README.md

 # dynamic_glmhmm

 This package provides flexible and easy-to-use code for fitting Generalized Linear Models (GLMs), standard GLM-HMMs (also known as Input-Output HMMs or IO-HMMs), and **dynamic GLM-HMMs** (in which parameters are varying across sessions).
-The code currently allows fitting observations/output of Bernoulli distributions (binary choices), but can easily be adapted to fit observations/output with more than two classes.
+The code currently allows fitting observations/output of Bernoulli distributions (binary choices), but could easily be adapted to fit observations/output with more than two classes.
 Inference is done using a variation of the Expectation Maximization (EM) algorithm.
 See bioRxiv paper for more information.

 # Installation Instructions